anothersnoopy/Life-Adventure/README.md

 ### Install:
 1. This project is devloped with C++, so you need a C++ compiler.

-2. Edit the PATHs
+2. Edit the PATHs in the function.cpp.
 > PATH: for your diary;

 > PATH_data: for diary data(you needn't to know what exactly it is);

-> PATH_plan: for your daily plan)  in the function.cpp.
+> PATH_plan: for your daily plan.

 * I Personally recommend you to set the 'PATH' to your OneDrive (or any other sync service you have ) file folder directory so that your diary can automatically sync.*